vintasoftware/tapioca-wrapper/docs/source/features.rst

 Default URL params
 ------------------

-Sometimes URLs templates need parameters that will be repeated across all call.
-For example, your user id:
+Sometimes URLs templates need parameters that will be repeated across all API calls.
+For example, an user id:

 .. code-block:: bash